 You can limit how much junk food you keep around the house but don’t cut it out entirely.
-Replace unhealthy snacks for healthy options.
+Replace unhealthy snacks with healthy options.
 When they have healthy options, they are more likely to try something new.

 Praise Your Child for Choosing Healthy Food

-Next time you see your child reaching for a healthy snack or try new food at mealtime, always praise your child.
+Next time you see your child reaching for a healthy snack or trying new food at mealtime, always praise your child.
 Praising your child is a positive response to something they choose to do that is a good choice and if you offer words of praise or encouragement, your child is likely to continue making healthy choices when selecting food.

 It is also important that you don’t talk negatively when they reach for unhealthy choices.
 Instead, continue to offer them healthy foods and plenty of praise.

 Using food as a reward could actually contribute to obesity or long term weight problems as they get older.
 Instead, pick another way to reward them for their good behavior or for doing their chores.
 Here is a of 10 non-food ways to reward your child to create your own reward system that works for you and your children.

 Do you want your kids to eat more vegetables?
 There is a way to get your kids to eat their vegetables without them even realizing it.
 Try shredding vegetables like carrots, zucchini, and cauliflower or add veggies to egg dishes, pizza, pasta.
 Here is a list of 40 ways to sneak veggies into any meal.